wilas/lab-mysql/README.md

 ## Tests:
-- look to file: manifests/mammoth-master.pp
+- look to file: manifests/mammoth-master.pp (demo_enabled)
-- create_new_database
+- create new database
 - show databases on slave and master
 - insert some data
 - select data on slave and master

 ## Copyright and license

-Copyright 2012, Kamil Wilas (wilas.pl)
+Copyright 2012-2013, Kamil Wilas (wilas.pl)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.